SteveOv/ebop_maven/README.md

 Estimator will make the requested number of predictions on each instance, with the model's Dropout layers enabled.
 In this configuration predictions are made for each iteration with a random subset of the neural network's neurons disabled, with the final predictions returned being the mean and standard deviation over every iteration for each instance.
-With dropout enabled, the prediction for each iteration is effectively made with a weak predictor but with sufficient iterations the resulting probability distribution represents a strong prediction through "the wisdom of crowds".
+With dropout enabled the prediction for each iteration is effectively made with a weak predictor, however given sufficient iterations the resulting probability distribution represents a strong prediction through the wisdom of crowds.

 | ![ZZ Boo violin plot](https://github.com/user-attachments/assets/cc4ef9c7-9221-4881-abda-77aa514ad7d1) |
 | :-: |